sakamies/headcase.js/README.md

 TODO
 ---

-- Find a polyfill for custom events. jQuery would work, but i'd like to avoid dependencies, might be necessary if there starts to be a need for more polyfills.
+- Find a good polyfill for custom events. jQuery would work, but i'd like to avoid dependencies, might be necessary if there starts to be a need for more polyfills.
+Safari seems happy with a custom named HTMLEvents type though.
-- The logic here assumes the list of cases stays exactly the same once it's been created, should there be the possibility to add or remove cases, if so, how?
-An API would be fine, but wouldn't see changes if meta elements were added by other means.
-Is there a way to detect that, is it worthwhile to do so?
-- window.caselist object should not be used in authored javascript.
-It's correctness at any given time cannot be guaranteed (If you try to check the caseList in your own resize event handler, the resize event that checks the cases could be done running, or it might not, who knows.), so it's only used internally by headcase for keeping track if the state of a query has changed.
-The meta elements are the canonical caseList for authors to use, and can be accessed and tested with normal DOM methods.
-Like so: window.matchMedia(caseNode.getAttribute('media')); Events are dispatched any time the state of a case changes.
-Only the events should be used in scripts.
-- Discard window.caseList and use window.headcase instead.
-Would make it's more obvious that the object is for the script, not for common use.
-Also should put all the functions inside there so they're not global.
 - Testing, testing and testing
 - Cross browser compatibility (I hate IE)
+- Should there be separate events for when a query becomes true and when it becomes false?
+There's now just a caseChange event per case, that contains the matches property.
+- Now that the events seem doable in a cross browser way, should the class stuff on the html element be removed?
+Since you can easily bind your own caseChange events, it's trivial to make your own class modifier.

 Further reading
 ---